iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pennstatehealth.android.pshh.ondemand___12.0.16.005_01/report.md

 <img src="3_star_reviews_wordcloud.png" alt="org.pennstatehealth.android.pshh.ondemand 3 reviews"/>
 </p>

+> Make sure nothing else is connected to your phone via Bluetooth BEFORE you start the visit or you won't be able to hear the doctor very well!
+This has happened a few times and once the volume of the other person is low there is nothing more you can do so the doctor gets a lovely view of my ear on the camera because I am trying to hear them!
+It is really hard for me to remember to shut off my Bluetooth before I go into the app and this has been a big disappointment using the app.<br> :date: __2021-02-16 20:29:15__

 > Okay.
 It was a dr app.<br> :date: __2020-12-17 21:45:53__

 > It's great - when it works.<br> :date: __2020-11-18 16:55:44__